How to open data?

 A user permit must be defined for the data opened, which includes instructions on how the data may be used.
-The Public Administration Recommendation (JHS 189) the license for using open data is the international Creative Commons BY 4.0.
+The Public Administration Recommendation (JHS 189, in Finnish) the license for using open data is the international Creative Commons BY 4.0.
 A clear and standardised user permit reduces the work load of both the publisher and the utilisers of the data.

 3. Publish in HRI